 For over two decades, Polaris Prize longlisted downtempo soul saviours LAL, comprised of Rosina Kazi and Nicholas Murray, have built a catalogue of silvery, internationally-influenced electronica that insists that the dancefloor remain a place of resistance.
-The ArtsEverywhere Festival is proud to premiere the full-length video that accompanies their latest album “Meteors Could Come Down” on June 3rd at 7PM.
-This event will be hosted by Elwood Jimmy, and Rosina and Nicholas will be in attendance to answer questions after the screening, as will the video’s director Jose Garcia-Lozano.
-Register via Zoom to receive the event link.
-Watch the teaser video here.
+The ArtsEverywhere Festival was proud to premiere the full-length video that accompanies their latest album “Meteors Could Come Down” on June 3rd at 7PM.
+This event was hosted by Elwood Jimmy, and Rosina and Nicholas were in attendance to answer questions after the screening, as was the video’s director Jose Garcia-Lozano.
+Watch the Q&A that followed the premiere screening below:

 Recorded in the early months of 2020, their album “Meteors Could Come Down” finds LAL looking inward, examining the intricacies of their own relationship to understand how to provide care to their community.
 Experimenting with minimalism and a concise inventory of sounds, “Meteors Could Come Down” explores for the potential for open space offered through drums and voice—dually centering on the richly dynamic textures of Kazi’s vocals and Nicholas Murray’s skilled ear for world-building through silvery synths and drum beats—to hold a great deal of emotive weight.